 And that brings us to where we are today!

-1. Objective: explains what the student(s) will be able to do as a result of learning from that video
+1. Objective: explains what the student(s) will be able to do as a result of learning that skill or concept

 2. Skill Cues: instructs students on proper skill or concept performance